sstelfox/stelfox.net/content/notes/linux/bind.md

 ## INCLUDE KEY AND CONFIG FROM /etc/rndc.conf ##
 ```

-512 is unfortunately the strongest bit size available for authentication so it is strongly recommended to firewall off and limit the IP addresses the control channel is running on.
+It is strongly recommended to firewall off and limit the IP addresses the control channel is running on.
 By default this is exclusively the IPv4 loopback address.
+Modern versions of BIND support stronger algorithms like hmac-sha256 for rndc key generation.

 ### /var/named/db.bind